Skip to Content

 TI to Mirage Tram

-A free tram runs between TI and Mirage to the south and actually saves a considerable amount of time.
+Running between TI and Mirage to the south, this short tram actually saves a considerable amount of time.
 Running every 5 minutes, the ride is 90 seconds long and drops you off at the front door of Mirage or just inside TI.

 Tram hours of operation are as follows: